abuultjens/Mu_Parkin_vs_Agy99_SNPs/README.md

 267 clusters with two members
 3 clusters with four members

-The SNP region clustering provides a way to align SNPs from differnet references.
-Depending on how distant the references are there will be some SNPs that are specific to each ref.
-It was the high number of SNPs that were specific to Agy99 (the Agy99 singleton clusters) that alerted me to investigate them and then find that they are false SNPs.
+This SNP region clustering approach provides a way to align SNPs from differnet references.
+Depending on how distant the references are there will be some SNPs that are specific to each ref (singleton clusters).
+It was the high number of SNPs that were specific to Agy99 (the Agy99 singleton clusters) that alerted me to investigate them and find out that they were false.
+After removing the false SNPs specific to Agy99, the majority of SNP regions grouped into clusters with two members, one from each ref (1:1 match between SNPs from each ref), which is what is to be expected for most of the SNPs.

 ### SNP stats